-Socorro's Public Art Program includes a group of passionate artists who work with the youth of the area to provide grant-funded art pieces aimed at beautifying Socorro.
-The artists and the youth have worked together to accomplish several art installations, exhibitions, and murals that are displayed throughout the city.
+Socorro's Public Art Program includes a group of passionate artists who work with the area's youth to provide grant-funded art pieces aimed at beautifying Socorro.
+The artists and the youth have collaborated to accomplish several art installations, exhibitions, and murals that are displayed throughout the city.